alexdln/nimpl-cache/packages/cache/README.md

 > **Note**: In multi-pod deployments without shared volumes, each pod will have its own filesystem cache, which won't be shared between instances.

+**Fetch Client** - Persistent cache accessed via HTTP API.
+Communicates with a remote cache server using HTTP requests, making it suitable for distributed deployments where cache needs to be shared across multiple instances or accessed through a dedicated cache service.

+Options (`FetchLayerOptions`):

+- `baseUrl` (string): Base URL of the cache server.
+Default: `"http://localhost:4000"`
+- `fetch` (typeof globalThis.fetch): Custom fetch implementation.
+Default: `globalThis.fetch`

+The fetch layer communicates with a cache server that implements the following HTTP API:

+- `GET /?key=...` - Retrieve cache entry (returns stream with `x-cache-metadata` header)
+- `POST /?key=...` - Store cache entry (expects stream body and `x-cache-metadata` header)
+- `PUT /` - Update tags (expects JSON body with `tags` and `durations`)
+- `DELETE /?key=...` - Delete cache entry
+- `GET /keys` - Get all cache keys (returns JSON array)
+- `GET /readiness` - Health check (returns ok status)

+The layer handles streaming cache values efficiently and includes memoization to prevent duplicate requests for the same key.
+Cache metadata (tags, timestamps, expiration) is transferred via HTTP headers.

+You can use the `createServer` function from `@nimpl/cache` to create an HTTP server that implements this API and wraps any `CacheHandler` instance as a store.

+> **Note**: The fetch layer requires a running cache server.
+If the server is unavailable, cache operations will fail for persistent layer.

 ## Configuration

 ### Options